Kampong Kids in Redhill

 The Road To West Coast

 This was the time when the church leadership was convinced that the pattern of growth for Mt Carmel was the house-church model and their vision was extension growth through shophouses.
-However, government policies and social changes were later to force reversal in thinking.
+However, government policies and social changes later forced a reversal in thinking.
 The church painfully changed track and embarked on the costly path of searching for land after two years of thoughtful deliberation from 1978 to 1980.

 Mt Carmel was practically overwhelmed by the influx of newcomers at West Coast.
 The core-group comprised 75 communicant members and 9 regular friends from the 3 original congregations but at the first Worship Service on 17th March 1985, an astounding 221 adults and 69 children streamed into the sanctuary.
 By December, the Sunday congregation swelled to 423.